pmean/function-tutorial/README.md

-# single-imputation
+# function-tutorial

-This R program illustrates various methods of single imputation on an artifical data set.
+This R program illustrates how a function can communicate more directly with the main R environment.

 It is a single file stand-alone application using R Markdown.